Track Customer Deposit Balances

 The Complete Script

 This tutorial includes the complete script along with individual steps you can follow to build the script in logical sections.
-The complete script is provided below so that you can copy and paste it into your text editor and save the scripts as a.js file (for example, ue_update_custom_fields.js).
+The complete script is provided below so that you can copy it, paste it into your text editor, and save it as a.js file (for example, ue_update_custom_fields.js).

-If you would rather create this script by adding code in logical sections, follow the steps in Build the Script.
+If you would rather create this script step by step, follow the steps in Build the Script.

 Note: